 What’s in a name?
 Well, for some people, a lot.
 At divorce, one parent may want to change their child’s last name.
 Usually this involves creating a hyphenated last name, so that the child’s surname contains both parents’ surnames.

 If the parties agree to the change, this is easy.
-If the parties do not agree, the parent who wishes to change the name must file a motion and the court will decide.
+You can include this change in the Divorce Judgment and/or Marital Settlement Agreement.
+If the parties do not agree, the parent who wishes to change the name must file a motion, using the FL-300 form, and the court will decide.

 In making that determination, the court will be guided by the best interests of the child.
 This means that the focus is on the child and the ways that a name change would either benefit the child, or not.
 The factors that the court will look at in determining what surname is in the child’s best interests reflect this child-centered focus.
 Among them are:

 - The length of time the child has used a particular name;